SFGLab/nf-hichip/README.md

 --genome_size | Genome size string for MACS3. | hs

 #### Step 5.
-For Postprocessing, please follow the scripts in the folder
+For Post-processing and figure generation, please follow the scripts in the folder Post-Processing

 -------
 ## Citation